 It's interesting how the medical terms that were used to exclusively talk about a person's physical state seeped into the social sciences.
 But I guess it's no surprise, as all is intertwined.

-Actually, according to World Health Organization (WHO), health is now broadly understood as a condition comprised by three major states of being: physical, mental, and social.
+Actually, according to the World Health Organization (WHO), health is now broadly understood as a condition comprised of three major states of being: physical, mental, and social.
 All of them are strongly interlinked: when one of them is crippled, the other two start falling apart too.